 The last remaining water restrictions in South East Queensland (SEQ) were lifted on 1 January 2013.

 The government, together with Seqwater and the SEQ Council water businesses will consider and develop a new long-term restriction framework and consult with the SEQ community.

 The requirement for water efficiency management plans (WEMPs) for large water-using businesses was also lifted on 1 January 2013.
 However, water service providers will contact businesses directly about any changes or local requirements.

 The amended Water Supply (Safety and Reliability) Act 2008 allows SEQ water service providers to impose restrictions or require WEMPs where they consider these necessary.

 The water savings targets for new houses and commercial and industrial buildings, which included rainwater tanks, have been reviewed.
-Changes to the water savings targets in Queensland Development Code MP4.2 and 4.3 are expected in 2013.
-More information about water saving targets can be found on the Department of Housing and Public Works website.
+Changes to the water savings targets in Queensland Development Code MP4.2 and 4.3 were adopted in 2013 and the requirement for rainwater tanks was removed from the code.
+More information about these changes can be found on the Department of Housing and Public Works website.